-The characteristics and analysis of financial statements.
+This course covers the characteristics and analysis of financial statements.
 Students will learn how to apply ratios to financial statements and interpret their outcomes in order to draw various inferences and/or conclusions from their results.
-CSU

 176 COMPUTERIZED ACCOUNTING APPLICATIONS 2 UNITS